DominicSamoes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 1 Print effective username of current user.
 Task 2 Prints all the groups the current user is part of.
 Task 3 Changes owner of the file hello to the user betty.
-TAsk 4 Creates an empty file called hello.
+Task 4 Creates an empty file called hello.
+Task 5 Adds execute permission to owner of file.